grimicorn/danholloran-me/.vitepress/content/posts/react-compiler-v1-automatic-memoization-without-the-headache.md

 ---
-created_at: '2026-05-12T10:29:54.000+00:00'
+created_at: "2026-05-12T10:29:54.000+00:00"
-tags: ['react', 'javascript', 'performance', 'tooling']
+tags: ["react", "javascript", "performance", "tooling"]
 draft: true
-title: 'React Compiler v1.0: Automatic Memoization Without the Headache'
+title: "React Compiler v1.0: Automatic Memoization Without the Headache"
-image: '/images/posts/react-compiler-v1-automatic-memoization-without-the-headache.jpg'
+image: "/images/posts/react-compiler-v1-automatic-memoization-without-the-headache.jpg"
-topic: 'React.js'
+topic: "React.js"
-description: 'React Compiler v1.0 landed in production-ready form and it automatically handles the memoization patterns you used to write by hand — here's what changed, how to set it up, and what it means for your day-to-day React code.'
+description: "React Compiler v1.0 landed in production-ready form and it automatically handles the memoization patterns you used to write by hand — here's what changed, how to set it up, and what it means for your day-to-day React code."
 ---

 If you've spent any time tuning a React app for performance, you know the ritual: wrap callbacks in `useCallback`, memoize expensive calculations with `useMemo`, slap `React.memo` on child components that keep re-rendering for no good reason.
 It works — but it's also brittle, easy to get wrong, and clutters your components with optimization noise that has nothing to do with what the component is actually supposed to do.